 Test Exchange: It will test the Exchange server settings.

 NOTE: If you are using Test Exchange and using 365, please refer to the following information for testing your connection.

 Service Timer: The interval the service will run.
 Our recommendation is 30 minutes.

 NOTE: If you are a large organization and are using Exchange 365, please set this to 60 for the initial sync.
-Otherwise, the service may not complete prior to making another "sync request" to 365.
+Otherwise, the service may not be complete prior to making another "sync request" to 365.
 You may also consider rolling it out in waves to prevent Microsoft from shutting down your access.
-Once all users have completed initial sync, you can return this to 30 min.
+Once all users have completed the initial sync, you can return this to 30 min.

 Save Settings: Will save your settings

 NOTE: Prior to testing connections and using the tool, all fields must be filled in except those designated as Optional.
 If a field is left blank an error will occur.